The Logarithm of a number, to a given base, is the power to which the base must be raised to give that number.

 Note that, in cells A2 and A4 of the above spreadsheet, the [base] argument has not been supplied to the function and so, in these cases, base 10 is used.

-Further examples of the Excel Log function are provided on the Microsoft Office website.
+For further examples of the Excel Log function, see the Microsoft Office website.

 If you get an error from the Excel Log function, this is likely to be one of the following:

 |#NUM!||-||Occurs if either the supplied number argument or the supplied [base] argument is negative or zero.|